United States House Committee on Appropriations

 The United States House Committee on Appropriations is a committee of the United States House of Representatives that is responsible for passing appropriation bills along with its Senate counterpart.
 The bills passed by the Appropriations Committee regulate expenditures of money by the government of the United States.
 As such, it is one of the most powerful committees, and its members are seen as influential.

 History

-The constitutional basis for the Appropriations Committee comes from Article one, Section nine, Clause seven of the U.S. Constitution, which says:
+The constitutional basis for the Appropriations Committee comes from Article I, Section 9, Clause 7 of the U.S. Constitution, which says:

 No money shall be drawn from the treasury, but in consequence of appropriations made by law; and a regular statement and account of receipts and expenditures of all public money shall be published from time to time.

 This clearly delegated the power of appropriating money to Congress, but was vague beyond that.
 Originally, the power of appropriating was taken by the Committee on Ways and Means, but the United States Civil War placed a large burden on the Congress, and at the end of that conflict, a reorganization occurred.